I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_sm_addtarget_in.md

 ## Members

-`AllTargets`
+`HbaPortWWN`

-The scope of the target events to report.
-If this member is zero, the WMI client will receive events that are associated with the port that is indicated by DiscoveredPortWWN.
-If this member is nonzero, the WMI client will receive events that are associated with all currently discovered targets as well as targets that are discovered in the future.
+The worldwide name (WWN) of the local port whose events the WMI client will receive.

 `DiscoveredPortWWN`